SassythSasqutch/vu-spterrains/README.md

 ```

 By default, the spawns are set to high above the map, allowing you to parachute down and explore/find coordinates, etc. Conquest Large layouts have been made for Thunder Run (SP_Tank).

+Many SP levels have issues with certain parts of the map, causing the server to crash.
+For this reason, these have been excluded.
+The list of approved WorldParts - including ones which should be approved, but are excluded for their problems - can be seen and edited at `vu-spterrains/ext/Shared/SpLevelApprovedWorldPartList.lua`.
+Operation Swordbreaker (SP_Earthquake) is a level which is particularly hurt by this.
+It seems like it could be a small no. of props/assets creating this issue, so at some point I will try and fix it.